-Experiencing TRON Lightcycle / Run at Magic Kingdom
+Experiencing TRON Lightcycle Run at Magic Kingdom (A Resorts Gal Ride Review)

-TRON Lightcycle / Run opened on April 4, 2023, at Magic Kingdom in Walt Disney World.
-This new roller-coaster attraction features rapid acceleration that sends you wheeling underneath an outdoor canopy.
-You’ll then dart through an opening as you race with the rest of the team to complete each energy gate on the grid.
+TRON Lightcycle / Run is a high-speed thrill ride at Magic Kingdom in Walt Disney World.
+This roller-coaster features rapid acceleration that sends you wheeling on a cycle underneath an outdoor canopy.
+You’ll then dart through an opening to the interior portion of the ride as you race with the rest of the team to complete the energy gates on the grid.

-Here are a few essential details for experiencing TRON Lightcycle / Run at Disney’s Magic Kingdom.
+Here is our quick reference chart for experiencing TRON Lightcycle / Run at Disney’s Magic Kingdom.

 Tron Lightcycle Run | Magic Kingdom |